cabbagecabbagecabbage/loaf/README.md

 8. Once the frontend UI is running, open your web browser and navigate to http://localhost:4200.
 You should see some placeholder threads on the homepage.

-Congratulations!
 Your instance of LOAF is now set up and ready to use.

-## Contributing

-This is a very early version of LOAF, so there is a lot of room for improvement.
-Feel free to contribute through pull requests or issues.
-Please make sure your contributions align with the project's goals and principles.

 ## License